draldric/uAlberta-Thesis-LaTeX-Template/PACKAGES.md

     https://ctan.org/pkg/inputenc

 ## lipsum
-    his package gives you easy access to the Lorem Ipsum dummy text; an option is available to separate the paragraphs of the dummy text into TEX-paragraphs. https://ctan.org/pkg/lipsum
+    This package gives you easy access to the Lorem Ipsum dummy text; an option is available to separate the paragraphs of the dummy text into TEX-paragraphs. https://ctan.org/pkg/lipsum

 ## listings